dav15jr/Front-End-Development/README.md

 # Front-End-Development
-This is for my practice projects on my journey to becoming a front-edn web developer.
+This is for my practice projects on my journey to becoming a front-end web developer.
+It will consist of HTML, CSS and Javascript projects.